 Girl-talk-Girl seeks to address the very issue N raises in her story.
-The program engages young women worldwide in collaborative media arts activism against gender-based violence (GBV).
+The programme engages young women worldwide in collaborative media arts activism against gender-based violence (GBV).
 Through storytelling, young women examine GBV in their lives.
 Within safe physical and digital spaces, they discuss their diverse experiences and perspectives, forming connections and designing solutions across countries.
-The program began as a partnership between young women in the United States and Russia and has recently expanded to include young women in Ukraine and Chile.
+The programme began as a partnership between young women in the United States and Russia and has recently expanded to include young women in Ukraine and Chile.

-At the heart of the program, is education.
+At the heart of the programme, is education.
 Girl-talk-Girl invites young women to learn about human-centered design, GBV, storytelling, and advocacy, as well as about themselves and other young women worldwide.
 Their own experiences and insights become educational materials, as they create resources for classrooms, organizations, and policy makers based on their stories.
-Each component of the program cultivates a young woman’s leadership potential, with media arts serving as a tool for expression, dialogue, personal growth, and social transformation.
+Each component of the programme cultivates a young woman’s leadership potential, with media arts serving as a tool for expression, dialogue, personal growth, and social transformation.
 As a result, participants catalyze changes in how they and others see themselves and their worlds in regards to GBV.

 “After the workshop, I started to think deeper about all this, to see these injustices, and to have a different attitude,” said ‘M’ in St. Petersburg.